Nathanb-ecam/ecamazon_payment_microservice/readme.md

 ## Frontend : vite react

-To show the payments that has been introduced by the other microservices.
+Shows the payments that has been introduced by the other microservices.